PaddlePaddle/FastDeploy/serving/docs/EN/vdl_management-en.md

    d.
 Testing the service

    Click the "open client" button to open the client for quickly testing the service.
-The client is written based on gradio, and will automatically help users fill in basic information according to the launch parameters of the service.
+The client is written based on gradio, and will automatically help you fill in basic information according to the launch parameters of the service.
 You can refer to [Use VisualDL as fastdeploy client for request visualization](./client-en.md#use-visualdl-as-fastdeploy-client-for-request-visualization) to use.
    <p align="center">
    <img src="https://user-images.githubusercontent.com/22424850/211198901-3e58fe9d-8667-4416-987a-200f9edeb05d.gif" width="100%"/>
    </p>